How to Get Cheap (or Even Free) Airport Transfers in Rarotonga, Aitutaki and the Cook Islands

 How to Get a Free Airport Transfer in the Cook Islands

 The cheapest way to get, well, anywhere on Rarotonga is the round-the-island bus.
 The same goes for airport transfers.
-This airport transfer option is only taken up by savvy travellers who are prepared to do a tiny bit of walking (about 50m/165ft) to the main road outside of the airport.
+This airport transfer option is only taken up by savvy travellers who are prepared to do a short walk (about 50 m/54.6 yards) to the main road outside the airport.

 Where to Catch the Bus From Rarotonga Airport